 PDF download Download Article

-1. “Jagiya” is a term of endearment that means “honey,” “darling,” or “baby.”
-It’s used between romantic partners to show deep love and affection, sort of like saying “hey, babe” in English.
+1. Korean Language and Culture Educator The Bad Korean Teacher agrees that it’s used between romantic partners to show deep love and affection, sort of like saying “hey, babe” in English.[1]
 The word “jagi” (자기) literally translates to “self,” while the suffix “-ya” (야) turns it into a sweet, intimate nickname.
-When said to your significant other, it implies “you are my self” or “my other half.”[1]
+When said to your significant other, it implies “you are my self” or “my other half.”[2]

 • How do you pronounce “jagiya?”
 It’s a 3-syllable word, where the first syllable “ja” sounds like “jah” (rhymes with “ha”), the second syllable sounds like “gee,” and the third syllable sounds like “yah.”
 The initial “j” is softer, making it sound more like a “g” in English.